Stormwater Master Plan Project

 The Estes Park Town Board and Larimer County Board of Commissioners met during a joint meeting on May 15 to discuss the proposed Estes Valley Stormwater Management Program and the associated utility.
 Town Public Works Director Greg Muhonen presented results from the public outreach effort and also displayed the draft floodplain map under consideration by FEMA.
-The meeting included time for public comment resulting in nine individuals speaking who expressed either their support or opposition of this program.
+The meeting included time for public comment resulting in nine individuals expressing both support for and opposition to this program.

 Following public comment, the two boards discussed this proposed program with emphasis on the anticipated floodplain map and associated flood insurance, hydrology study, and a potential grant to fund three essential projects identified in the draft Stormwater Master Plan.
 The application is due July 15.
 If awarded, funds would support widening the Big Thompson River channel between the US Hwy 36 Bridge to the Riverside Bridge and a multi-use path along the south river bank.
 Water recreational opportunities could be explored.
 It also includes replacement of the Riverside Bridge and the Rockwell Bridge.